seruva19/takenoko/README.md

 <h3>☄️ Docs</h3>

 Since this project is mostly aimed at personal use and is in a state of constant improvement (without guaranteeing backwards compatibility), it probably won't have comprehensive documentation in the near future (unless it somehow becomes popular, which I hope it does not).
 I've tried to provide detailed comments in the config template, but they can't cover everything.
-As a workaround, I recommend using [repomix](https://repomix.com/) to compress the entire repository into a single XML AI-readable file (will take around 600K tokens), then feeding it into the free Gemini 2.5 Pro with 1M context window (in [Google AI Studio](https://aistudio.google.com/)) and asking questions about various aspects of the project.
+As a workaround, I recommend using [repomix](https://repomix.com/) to compress the entire repository into a single XML AI-readable file (will take around 1M tokens), then feeding it into the free [Grok 4 Fast](https://grok.com/) with 2M context window and asking questions about various aspects of the project.

 <h3>☄️ Quick Start (Windows)</h3>